Skiing Etiquette & Safety

 (see trail map).
 Dial 911.
 Cell phone reception

-is sometimes available in the parking lot or on the knob
+is sometimes available in parking lots or on the knob

 between the emergency phone and the equipment shed.

-*NO dogs, motorized equipment, snow or fat bikes, snowmobiles, sledding, snowshoeing, snowboarding,
+*NO dogs, motorized equipment, snow or fat bikes, AT skis, snowmobiles, sledding, snowshoeing, snowboarding,

 tubing, hiking, etc. allowed.